A closer look at our top business loans

-Why Credibly is the best for bad credit: Credibly has a minimum credit score of only 600.
+Why Credibly is the best for bad credit: Credibly has a minimum credit score of only 550.
 The company doesn’t just look at credit scores, but also weighs other data like bank statement information.

 Triton Capital equipment loan: Best for equipment loans

-Revenue advances allow you borrow within the loan amount range against future revenue.
+Overview: Fora Financial started in 2008 as Paramount Merchant Funding.
+A key feature of the revenue advance is the low credit score needed.
+Revenue advances allow you to borrow within the loan amount range against future revenue.
 Terms on the loan are variable.
 Payback works as a fixed percentage of daily or weekly receipts.
-You can also increase the amount borrowed after you pay back 60% of the original loan.
+You can also increase the amount borrowed after you pay back 60 percent of the original loan.